In the chaos

 and believing in that which cannot be seen.

-This is the essence of the faith story.
+essence of the faith story.

 This is the hope to which God calls us.
 Amen.